SigmaHQ/sigma-specification/appendix_meta_rules.md

 ### File Inclusion

 Sometimes it makes sense to define rules for events in a different file than the correlations, e.g. to make them reusable from multiple correlations or make it possible to use them independently.
 For this reason, another document type is included for file inclusion.
 An inclusion can be defined by setting the action attribute to include.
 All rules contained in the referenced file are handled as if they were defined in the including file.

-###  Filter rules
+### Global Filter rules

 The purpose of Filter rules is to apply the same tuning on many rules with the goal to suppress matches of multiple rules.
 This is most commonly useful for environment specific tuning where a false positive prone application is used in an organization and its false positives are accepted.
-Example: A valid GPO script that triggers X Sigma rules.
+Example: A valid GPO script that triggers multiple Sigma rules.

 # Correlation rules

 All rules in a file, basic event rules as well as correlations, might contain an additional attribute called "generated".
 If it is set to true, the rule will generate a query, even if it is referred to by other correlations.
 Otherwise by default no "standalone" query would be generated for this rule.

 ## File Structure